 When you add a physical PMem device to a host, ESXi detects the PMem resource and exposes it as a host-local PMem datastore to the virtual machines that run on the host.
-Depending on the guest OS, virtual machines can have direct access to the PMem resources or access and consume them through a regular SCSI device.
+Depending on the guest operating system, virtual machines can have direct access to the PMem resources.

 Each host can have only one local PMem datastore that pools and represents all PMem resources of the host.